All-Ireland Hurling Final - all you need to know

 David Blanchfield has been included in Lyng's selection despite being an injury concern after sustaining a blow to the chest against Clare.

-As ever, Kilkenny will rely on TJ Reid's free taking but one of Limerick's great strengths is that they concede comparatively fouls despite their physical approach.
+As ever, Kilkenny will rely on TJ Reid's free taking, but one of Limerick's great strengths is that they concede comparatively fewer fouls despite their physical approach.

 The sides met in this year's National League final on 9 April when goals from Gillane and Barry Nash helped the Shannonsiders clinch a convincing 2-20 to 0-15 win.
 The smart money suggests the outcome will be a lot closer three-and-a-half months on.